romenrg/romenrg.github.com/source/_posts/2020-12-30-software-projects-vs-software-products.markdown

  * A **product** is an object or system made available for consumer use; it is anything that can be offered to a market to satisfy the desire or need of a customer.
  * **Product management**, then, drives the business case for product development and has an active role throughout its development, test and launch; being also involved in product change and lifecycle decisions and planning.

+Can you tell the key differences already?

 ## Digging into the differences

-### Key differences, based on definitions
+### Two key differences, from definitions

-From the definitions above, we can clearly see the first big difference: the temporary nature of a project.
-Projects are time-constrained efforts, supposed to have a defined beginning and end date.
+From the definitions above, we can clearly see the first big difference: the temporary nature of a project. **Projects are time-constrained efforts**, supposed to have a defined beginning and end date.
 This clearly-defined temporary nature does not apply to products, which don’t have such predefined beginning and end in time, being subject to market demand instead.

 Moreover, those clearly defined time boundaries for projects also bring the second clear distinction: fixed scope and resources (i.e. the project requirements).
-This doesn’t apply to products either.
-Products are evolving creatures by nature.
+This doesn’t apply to products either. **Products are evolving creatures by nature**.
 While project management cares about meeting those predefined project requirements; product management cares about the business case for the product, constantly learning from users and having an active role in the product lifecycle, defining new features and/or re-prioritizing work, adapting to market needs.

 ### Detailed comparison